m3g/CellListMap.jl/docs/src/ParticleSystem/updating.md

 # Updating the system

-If the `map_pairwise!` function will compute energy and/or forces in an iterative procedure (a simulation, for instance), we need to update the coordinates, and perhaps the unit cell and the cutoff.
+If the `pairwise!` function will compute energy and/or forces in an iterative procedure (a simulation, for instance), we need to update the coordinates, and perhaps the unit cell and the cutoff.

 ## Updating coordinates